Teen Growth Hormone Usage Rising

 What Is HGH?

-Synthetic HGH is prescribed to treat growth disorders in children, hormone growth deficiency in adults, muscle wasting disease associated with HIV/AIDS.
+Synthetic HGH is prescribed to treat growth disorders in children, hormone growth deficiency in adults, a muscle-wasting disease associated with HIV/AIDS.
 It has been available since 1985.
 Without a prescription for these conditions, it can be used for muscle growth purposes.